BA(Hons) Neuroscience & Biology, St. Mary's College of Maryland, USA

 Before joining the Cragg Group in October 2016, I studied at St. Mary’s College of Maryland reading for a BA(Hons) in Neuroscience and Biology.
 During this time, I undertook a research position in the laboratory of Aileen Bailey investigating the role of orexin in the basal forebrain on cognitive flexibility.
 For my undergraduate dissertation, I collaborated with the laboratory of Brian Mathur at the University of Maryland School of Medicine.
 My dissertation focused on targeting striatal fast-spiking interneurons in a mouse model of Parkinson’s disease using an in vivo optogenetic approach.
 Upon graduating, I returned to Brian's lab as a postbaccalaureate research assistant where I investigated the role of striatal fast-spiking interneurons in encoding action velocity dynamics using microendoscopic in vivo calcium imaging technologies.

-In vivo calcium imaging of genetically-defined neuronal populations
+In vivo calcium imaging of genetically defined neuronal populations using miniature fluorescence microscopes

 Whole cell patch-clamp electrophysiology